wizd/mcp-proxy/README.md

   - `addr`: The address the server listens on.
   - `name`: The name of the server.
   - `version`: The version of the server.
+  - `globalAuthTokens`: A list of global authentication tokens for the server.
+The `Authorization` header will be checked against this list.

 - **Clients Configuration**:
   - `type`: The type of the client (`stdio` or `sse`).